imbottlebird/aml-nlp-project/README.md

 **Conclusion**
 * Compared to the baseline (randomly generated sentiments), the ML algorithm does a good job overall in capturing the original sentiments
-* However, there is still room for improvement if you compare the score with the human-generated summaries
+* However, there is still room for improvement compared to the human-generated summaries